tomberek/mcm/manual/iv.md

 a nature to bring discredit upon the armed forces.

---LSQP--Note: In appropriate cases add the following element after
+[Note: In appropriate cases add the following element after

 element (1): That the person to whom the language was communicated was a

-child under the age of 16.--RSQP--
+child under the age of 16.]

 ### c.
 Explanation.